Last Updated: 7/13/2021

-- Glide: Walk-In Center will remain open in the lobby for essential services such as DMV voucher, hygiene kits, information/referrals 330 Ellis St Mon-Fri (9am-4pm).
+- Glide: Walk-In Center will remain open in the lobby for essential services such as DMV voucher, hygiene kits, information/referrals, rental assistance 330 Ellis St Mon-Fri (9am-4pm).
 Case management by appointment only.
 See triage desk for more information.
 415-674-6012

 - Mission Neighborhood Resource Center: Drop in center open for first 10 individuals.
 Sign-up starts at 7am.
 165 Capp St. Mon-Sat

-- Hospitality House: Case management, DMV Vouchers and hygiene kits.
+- Hospitality House: Case management, DMV Vouchers, snacks, case management support and hygiene kits.
 Limited to 15 individuals at one time.
 Limited phone use available.
 Mon-Fri (Hours vary by day) at 146 Leavenworth.
 Call 415-749-2143 for updates.
 Wear a mask.
 If you don’t have one, one will be provided.

 - St. Anthony’s: Connecting guests to information and referrals from the pop-up tent outside 121 Golden Gate Ave Mon, Wed, Fri (9am-12pm)

 - Employment Development Division: If you have experienced any of the following due to COVID-19, you may be eligible to apply for benefits through EDD.
 You can file a claim or apply directly on their website if you think you may be eligible.
 (More program options through website) FAQ.
 The federal government has approved an extension of PUA benefits.
 With the new extension, PUA includes up to 86 weeks of benefits, beginning February 2, 2020.
 The date you can start collecting these benefits depends on when you were directly affected by COVID-19 and the date you filed your PUA claim.